API-Skeletons/doctrine-graphql/README.md

 [![License](https://poser.pugx.org/api-skeletons/doctrine-graphql/license)](//packagist.org/packages/api-skeletons/doctrine-graphql)

 This library provides a GraphQL driver for Doctrine for use with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).
 Configuration is available from zero to verbose.
+Multiple configurations for multiple drivers is supported.

 [Detailed documentation](https://apiskeletons-doctrine-graphql.readthedocs.io/en/latest/) is available.